 --folder2

-Go to your SVN root and create a text file with any name.
+Go to your SVN root, and then create a text file with any name.
 We’ll use “external.txt” for this example.

 where “MYFOLDERA/library” creates a non-versioned folder called “library” under “MYFOLDERA”.
-It’s important to remember that there shouldn’t be another folder under “MYFOLDERA” called “library” or this step will fail.
-The SVN path “.../your_assembla_space/trunk” is the source the files will be fetched from.
+It’s important to remember that there shouldn’t be another folder under “MYFOLDERA” called “library” or this step fails.
+The SVN path “.../your_assembla_space/trunk” is the source from which the files are fetched.Set the property:

 to see all of the files and folders under “trunk” fetched under MYFOLDERA/library.

-Your external.txt file should now have two lines and look like this:
+Your external.txt file should now have two lines and look similar to the following example:

 MYFOLDERA/library https://subversion.assembla.com/svn/your_assembla_space/trunk/